zenml-io/mlstacks/k3d-modular/README.md

 3. 🔐 Add your secret information like keys and passwords into the `values.tfvars.json` file which is not committed and only exists locally.

-5. 🚀 Deploy the recipe with this simple command.
+4. 🚀 Deploy the recipe with this simple command.

     ```
     zenml stack recipe deploy k3d-modular
     ```

-    > **Tip**
-    > If the command fails to run on the first try due to an error with `EnvoyFilters`, simply running `deploy` again should get you going.

     > **Note**
     > If you want to allow ZenML to automatically import the created resources as a ZenML stack, pass the `--import` flag to the command above.
 By default, the imported stack will have the same name as the stack recipe and you can provide your own with the `--stack-name` option.

-6. You'll notice that a ZenML stack configuration file gets created after the previous command executes 🤯!
+5. You'll notice that a ZenML stack configuration file gets created after the previous command executes 🤯!
 This YAML file can be imported as a ZenML stack manually by running the following command.

     ```
     zenml stack import <stack-name> <path-to-the-created-stack-config-yaml>
     ```

-> **Note**
+    > **Important**
+    > You may need to wait a few minutes for all Kubernetes workloads to start up successfully.
+You can use the following command to check the status of the pods in your cluster.
+When all pods are in the `Running` state, you can proceed to running pipelines with your stack(s):
     >
->  You need to have your GCP credentials saved locally for the `apply` function to work.
+    > ```shell
+    > kubectl get -A pods
+    > ```

 ## 🍹 Outputs